gradle/gradle/design-docs/testing-toolkit.md

 - Daemons use default JVM arguments that are more appropriate to test daemons.
 Best option might be to use the JVM defaults.
 - Daemons are reused by tests.
 - Daemons are stopped at the end of the tests.
+- Daemons use a short idle timeout, say several minutes.

 ### Implementation

 - Should be possible to implement this by setting the Gradle user home dir to some temporary directory.
+- Reuse the temporary directory within the test JVM process, so that daemons are reused.

 ### Test cases

 * Test are executed in dedicated, isolate daemon instance.
     * If no daemon process exists, create a new one and use it.
 Regular Gradle build executions will not use the daemon process dedicated for test execution.
     * If a daemon process already exists, determine if it is a daemon process dedicated for test execution.
 Reuse it if possible.
 Otherwise, create a new one.
-    * A Daemon process dedicated for test execution only use its dedicated JVM parameters.
+    * A daemon process dedicated for test execution only use its dedicated JVM parameters.
 Any configuration found under `~/.gradle` is not taken into account.

 ### Open issues